Guidance

 You should be clear that:

-- the worker’s gross pay will be less than the assignment rate
+• the worker’s gross pay will be less than the assignment rate

-Issue Key information documents (KIDs)
+Issue key information documents

-- it contains the name of the umbrella company
+• it contains the name of the umbrella company

-- it is clear, accurate and covers only the required information
+• it is clear, accurate, and covers only the required information

-- that you have a process for getting updated information from the umbrella company when things change
+• you have a process for getting updated information from the umbrella company when things change

 In most circumstances, claiming that you were not aware of non-compliance is not a defence.

-issuing an enablers penalty if you use an umbrella company that is operating tax avoidance or if you have been involved in designing, marketing or facilitating another person to avoid tax
+• have been involved in designing, marketing or facilitating another person to avoid tax

-publishing details of those involved in tax avoidance schemes including promoters, enablers and suppliers and details of deliberate tax defaulters
+4. Publishing details of those involved in tax avoidance schemes including promoters, enablers, and suppliers.

 The Employment Agency Standards Inspectorate can: